 - The brothers founded the Siskin Memorial Foundation in 1950 as a way to formalize the philanthropic work.
 They began helping others in the early 1940s after a life-threatening injury prompted Garrison to make a pledge to God that he would help those in need if he recovered.
 Mose joined him in his vow.

 - The brothers were especially interested in helping those with disabilities and did much to make life better for children with special needs through various philanthropic projects.
-Through the 1950s, 60s and 70s, they:

 - Funded educational buildings with rent-free space for local organizations like Big Brothers Big Sisters, the Muscular Dystrophy Association, Chattanooga Area Literacy Movement, Easter Seals, Adult Education Council and the Tennessee Speech and Hearing Center in the early 1950s.